influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withCertFile(certFile)
 ```

-Path to the client cert file in the Prometheus container for the targets.
+"Path to the client cert file in the Prometheus container for the targets."

 ### fn spec.apiserverConfig.tlsConfig.withInsecureSkipVerify